PerceptronV/scierra/README.md

 ### Unsupported features

-Scierra supports most features The following features are not supported by Scierra:
+Scierra supports most features that come with your installed version of GCC.

+However, unfortunately the following features are not yet supported by Scierra:

+* any expression involving inputs

 * lambda expressions

-*
+* range-based for loops

 ## LICENSE
 [Apache License 2.0](LICENSE)